bohendo/hsl/glossary.md

 - Sample: the head of a core's payload.
 Frequently pinned before calling core arms
 - Context: the tail of a core's payload.
 Frequently store the old subject
 - Bunt: default value; eg the bunt of a string is "" and that of a number is 0
+- Gate: a door with a single arm called $
+- Trap: the single $ arm of a gate
+- Kick: to execute a trap immediately after declaring it

 ## Runes